Code-Institute-Submissions/interactive-milestone-project/README.md

 ## UX
 As games can be addictive, I wanted to use darker colours which would be easier on the users eyes, particularly if the user were to spend and extended period of time playing the game.
 This was achieved using mostly muted colours in the body of the HTML page and more vibrant contrasting colours represently the player ships lasers, and enemies on screen, making them more easily indentifyable.
 In part I also wanted to experiement with a paralaxing background (continously scrolling), in order to achieve a sense of continuous space flight when the players ship is otherwise in a stationary position (so as to enhance or otherwise not ruin the fantasy).
 I thought this would also make a very good backdrop for the initial point of contact the user has when loading the page.

+* As a site user, I should see a main menu or title screen when I load up the webpage
+* As a site user, I should have some basic instruction on how to start or play the game
+* As a site user, the controls for the game should be intuitive an-d easy to pick up and use
+* As a site user, I should be able to score points by shooting the onscreen enemies
+* As a site user, I should face some in-game challenge, such as triggering Game Over when colliding with a hazard (such as asteroids/enemies)
+* As a site user, I should have some sort of win/lose condition, such as a Game Over screen

 ## Features

 ### Existing Features